I Sold My Heart to the Junkman

 "'I Sold My Heart to the Junkman'" is a 1946 recording by The Basin Street Boys featuring Ormonde Wilson, written by Leon René, under the songwriting pseudonym of Jimmie Thomas.
 It was released on the Exclusive Records label in 1946.
 It was covered a year later by Etta Jones with J. C. Heard and his Orchestra and released on RCA Victor.

 Patti LaBelle and Her Blue Belles

 In 1962, the Chicago-based girl group the Starlets were riding high with their top forty single, "Better Tell Him No".
-That year, while on tour, they were convinced by Newtown Records president Harold Robinson to appear in a recording schedule where they recorded two songs.
+That year, while on tour, they were convinced by Newtown Records president Harold Robinson to appear in a recording studio where they recorded two songs.
 One of these songs was "I Sold My Heart to the Junkman".
 After recording the songs, Robinson released the song on his label but instead of crediting the Starlets, credited a Philadelphia-based girl group named The Ordettes, who had changed their name to The Blue Belles - after a threat from another record label owner, the name was altered to Patti LaBelle and Her Blue Belles.